paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-06-21-clearleft.markdown

 Shortly before leaving for Europe, [Andy][4] asked if I would like to join the company full time.
 I'd been offered the opportunity to join Clearleft a few times before, but now everything felt right -- no doubt helped by having already worked alongside the team.

-{% picture supporting /2009/06/clearleft_logo.png class="u-pull-right" alt="Clearleft logo" %}Without trying to sound too corny, I'm not sure I would have given up freelancing for any other company.
+{% picture supporting /2009/06/clearleft_logo.png class="u-align-right" alt="Clearleft logo" %}Without trying to sound too corny, I'm not sure I would have given up freelancing for any other company.

 I love that they are a small yet multi-disciplined agency.
 Two well-respected conferences in the shape of [UX London][5] and [dConstruct][6], [workshops][7], a [usability testing application][8] and an internship programme demonstrate a desire not only to try different things, but contribute to the wider community.